Learn why we exist

 He was previously drifting between other homelessness service providers, which were only able to provide one night’s accommodation at a time.

-As the weather cools, can you help other people find safety and security through your generous donation to the Haymarket Foundation?
-(And good news!
-This tax-time your gift will be matched dollar for dollar by generous donors until we reach our goal of $45,000).
+Can you help other people find safety and security through your generous donation to the Haymarket Foundation?

 The Haymarket Foundation is known for its work with people who have nowhere else to go.